 Do not forget that this is not just a paperwork job.
 It involves working with clients.
 The person who will ultimately be representing your business during a part of the home-buying process needs to have good communication skills.

 Is this guy a good conversationalist?
 Would you feel at ease allowing them to speak on your behalf when you can't?
-A TC may make or break your internet reputation and referral potential.
+A transaction coordinator has the power to make or damage your online reputation and referral potential.

 Real Estate Information

-As implied by the title, a TC is required to comprehend every step of the process, although they are not required to hold a real estate license or have extensive knowledge of the local market.
+A Transaction Coordinator is now required to comprehend every step of the procedure, despite the fact that they are not required to hold a real estate license or be an authority on the local real estate market.

 Prior administrative expertise is crucial, even if they haven't worked in real estate previously, since they'll be confident enough with the procedures to concentrate on getting to know you and your business.